 Speaking about time, a conversation about cocktails with Jen is a free flowing chronological shuffle: one minute she cites a 19th Century Jerry Thomas recipe and the next a blog post on the precise science of cocktail shaking.

 Her attention to detail started early.
 At age 9 she made every recipe in the “Candies and Confections” section of The Joy of Cooking.
 And tracked down obscure ingredients without the benefit of a search engine.
-Yes, we’ve found the right person to run the Long Now Salon.
+Yes, we’ve found the right person to run the The Interval at Long Now.

 Jennifer’s creativity with booze and her work with long-lost cocktail ingredients prove that she’s an ace at using the past to rethink the future.
 She’s the perfect choice to work at the Long Now bar.